Yuvanesh-Ram/bankingapp-infra/README.md

-# bankingapp-infra
+# banking-devops-project
-Terraform infrastructure code for Banking App project
+A demo banking project using AWS, EKS, Terraform, Jenkins, Docker, Helm, Kafka, and Rancher